Stephen Engelberg, Editor-in-Chief

 - Director of Marketing: Cynthia Gordy

-- Director of Information Technology: Nicholas Lanese
+- Manager, Information Technology and Operations: Nicholas Lanese

 - Product Developer: Frank Sharpe